Hamlabs/ArcticTracker-ESP32/README.md

 The api-key and the softap key is '123456789' by default.
 Please change it at your first convenience.

 ## Issues and work in progress
 When working with a version 4 tracker we have also moved on to exploring LoRa APRS (and possibly FSK modes) on 70 cm.
-In Norway it is now legal to use up to 200 Khz bandwith from 433.600 to 434 MHz, so an Arctic Tracker 4 UHF PCB (with a LoRa module) is being tested.
-A version 4 for VHF/plain old APRS is also being tested and it looks promising.
-I hope to publish some on this soon.
+For example HAMs in Norway can use up to 200 Khz bandwith from 433.600 to 434 MHz, so an Arctic Tracker 4 UHF PCB (with a LoRa module) has been tested for a while now and the results are promising.
+A version 4 for VHF/plain old APRS is still being worked on but more limited maybe since (frankly speaking) LoRa APRS is a more effective mode.
+Also, security and encryption of packets is being developed.
+In some countries (including Norway) encryption is allowed for HAM-radio when used for emergency traffic.

-Receiving packets is more complicated than transmitting and involve some DSP work and sampling from the ADC.
+Receiving AFSK APRS packets is more complicated than transmitting and involve some DSP work and sampling from the ADC.
 This seems to work reasonably well, though it still somewhat work-in-progress.
-It can work without the squelch signal now.
+It can work without the squelch signal (using a *softsquelch* feature).
 At least in my setup it seems the SA-868 need a rather strong signal to open the squelch even at the lowest setting (it may be better outside my shack where there is less computer noise).

 The SA868 comes with a programmable version and I wonder if it could used and maybe optimized a bit for APRS?